 The Best Products with Volcanic Ash

 If your skin needs a serious detox, look to this mask.
 It's got all the heavy-hitting skin purifiers: volcanic ash, Irish moor mud, and activated charcoal.
 For balance, it also contains nourishing hijiki seaweed.
-It's purifying, but not aggressive towards your skin.
+It's purifying, but not aggressive on your skin.

 Clay masks have a tendency to be both messy and drying.
 This one bypasses both of these negatives.
-Like most masks, it's easy to apply, and because it's formulated with volcanic ash and lactic acid it's resurfacing while it sucks the gunk out of your pores.
+Like most masks, it's easy to apply, and because it's formulated with volcanic ash and lactic acid, it's resurfacing while it sucks the gunk out of your pores.

 Because it's water-based, this moisturizer is super lightweight.
 The volcanic ash combined with super hydrating ingredients helps keep skin shine-free all day long without drying it out.
 Bonus?
 It doubles as a primer—so you don't have to worry about pore-clogging ingredients layered on top of it.

 First off, yes, this mask contains sulfur, so we'll concede that it does stink a tiny bit.
 (The things we're willing to do for perfect skin...).
 Regardless, when combined with bentonite clay—aka volcanic ash—sulfur may be an even more effective acne fighter than it is alone.
 This mask also touts tea tree oil as an ingredient to help clarify skin and kill acne-causing bacteria.